mattermost/docs/source/administration/migrating.rst

 * User accounts with an email address set

-* Public channels and the text messages posted in them
+* Public channels and the text messages posted in them, with formatting

 * Channel topic and purpose